-After Veterans establish service connection for a disability or disabilities resulting from their military service, the Department of Veterans Affairs rates their disabilities from 0 to 100 percent for purposes of determining the amount of monthly disability compensation and disability benefits they receive.
-The VA disability rating, in theory, is consistent with the degree to which a Veteran is disabled and based on the degree to which the disability or disabilities impairs the average civilian in earning a living.
+After veterans establish service connection for a disability or disabilities resulting from their military service, the VA rates their disabilities from 0 to 100 percent for purposes of determining the amount of monthly compensation.
+The rating, in theory, is consistent with the degree to which a veteran is disabled and based on the degree to which the disability or disabilities impairs the average civilian in earning a living.
 38 C.F.R. § 4.1 (2012).

-If a service member is found through his disability and medical records, or combined service-connected disabilities, to be unable to work, he is given a total rating (total disability) as 100 percent disabled.
+If a veteran is found through his disability, or combined service-connected disabilities, to be unable to work, he is given a total rating (total disability) as 100 percent disabled.
 This is possible through either a combined rating that amounts to 100 percent or total disability based on individual unemployability (TDIU), through either what is referred to as a “schedular” rating or, in the alternative, an “extra-schedular” rating.

 Examples of disabilities that can qualify as permanent and total include, but are not limited to the following:

-Under any of the above circumstances, a Veteran may be qualifying and be rated as permanently and totally disabled, which means that the Veteran’s 100 percent rating will never be decreased.
-Although there are many circumstances in which a 100 percent rating can be lowered over the course of a long time, there are some circumstances where that just isn’t possible, and the 100 percent rating readings for the remainder of their lives.
+Under any of the above circumstances, a veteran may qualify and be rated as permanently and totally disabled, which means that the veteran’s 100 percent rating will never be decreased.

-More importantly, a Veteran who is permanently and totally disabled is not just entitled to the monthly payments and compensation for being 100 percent disabled, but likely qualifies for special monthly compensation (SMC), depending on the basis for which he or she is rated permanent and total.
+More importantly, a veteran who is permanently and totally disabled is not just entitled to the monthly compensation for being 100 percent disabled, but likely qualifies for special monthly compensation (SMC), depending on the basis for which he or she is rated permanent and total.

-SMC is awarded in addition to the basic VA disability rates of compensation payable under the Schedule for Rating Disabilities.
+SMC is awarded in addition to the basic rates of compensation payable under the Schedule for Rating Disabilities.
 38 U.S.C.S. § 1114.
-Under the rating schedule, a single Veteran with no children who is 100 percent disabled is compensated at $2,816 a month; however, a single Veteran with no children who is 100 percent disabled and in addition qualifies for SMC-L is compensated at $3,504 a month.
-The highest level of compensation for a single Veteran with no children who is 100 percent disabled and qualifies for SMC (SMC-R.2) is $8,059 a month.
+Under the rating schedule, a single veteran with no children who is 100 percent disabled is compensated at $2,816 a month; however, a single veteran with no children who is 100 percent disabled and in addition qualifies for SMC-L is compensated at $3,504 a month.
+The highest level of compensation for a single veteran with no children who is 100 percent disabled and qualifies for SMC (SMC-R.2) is $8,059 a month.